Birth Partners Doula Training and Careers

 Birth Partners has offered an advanced, professional doula training for more than 20 years, offering the advantage of trainers with thousands of birth experiences right here in Connecticut, an understanding of the local birth climate and protocols, one on one mentoring, shadowing opportunities, and a team of doulas who support one another as we work with clients at the highest level.

-While we continue to offer the advanced doula training for those who will be working with Birth Partners clients, we are happy to partner with Lorena Morgan, who facilitates the prerequisite basic doula training.
+While we continue to offer the advanced doula training for those who will be working with Birth Partners clients, we are happy to partner with a doula trainer to facilitate the prerequisite basic doula training.
 At the end of that first cohort of training, you may be invited to participate in the advanced course, with the goal of serving clients through Birth Partners.
 Working with Birth Partners clients gives you built in support from the company and your sister doulas, and the advantage of our stellar reputation in the birth community, and among care providers!
 You are supplied and matched with clients based on your availability and their needs, and while our standards are high, we believe our clients deserve the best!

 Two tiers of training, depending on your goals as a doula: